JoshB29/SupremeReview/README.md

 #Feature Importance

-A subset of feature importances are shown below.
+A subset of  feature importance values are shown below.
 In the Y axis, the features are displayed, while the actual feature importance is shown on the X axis (calculated by taking the regression coefficient normalized by the standard deviation of the feature values).
 Note that in this plot all of the features are unigram TF-IDF scores, except for word-count, which is the word count of the document, and the dissent feature, which is given a 1 if the word dissent is the document and 0 if not.

 ![pj_0007](https://user-images.githubusercontent.com/29230946/31057965-c709d56a-a6b9-11e7-87de-ed448b2c931a.jpg)

 #Miscellaneous Issues

 A common issue with unbalanced classification problems (such as the one faced in this project) is overfitting.
-Thus, I compared the logistic classifier described above to a similair approach, except artifically creating a balanced classifier.
+Thus, I compared the logistic classifier described above to a similar approach, except artificially creating a balanced classifier.
 In this alternate approach, I sampled half of the granted decisions, and a sample *of the same size* from the not granted the decisions.
 After training a logistic classifier, I then evaluated the performance on the rest of the decisions.
 A plot of the scores is shown below:

 ![pj_0010](https://user-images.githubusercontent.com/29230946/31058065-64cb6b32-a6bb-11e7-935f-be4d3a15b2ad.jpg)

-Note that the balanced classifer has an average score of 19%, while the balanced classifier has an average has an average score of on 2.5%.
+Note that the balanced classifier has an average score of 19%, while the balanced classifier has an average has an average score of on 2.5%.
 Since, in reality, only about 1.6% of cases petitioned to SCOTUS are actually heard, the unbalanced classifier in this case provides a more realistic score, and is thus the final model used in the analysis and on the corresponding website.